kehantan/labbook/docs/protein/sds_page.rst

 #.
 Aspirate 5 uL of ladder with micropipette.
 #.
 Place the micropipette tip directly on the top of the first well of the gel.
 #.
 Dispense the sample slowly.
 The ladder sample should drop directly into the wells.
 #.
-Repeat the steps again, aspirate 10 uL of sample + sample buffer mixture and dispense into each well.
+Repeat the steps again, aspirate 10 uL of the prepared sample and dispense into each well.

 Running gel
 -----------

 **Requires**

-* Buffer tank
-* :ref:`Running buffer <running buffer>`
 * Electrodes
 * Power supply unit